Safety on Social Media: Unlocking Secure Travel Posts

 Every Reason Why You Should Have a Home Alarm The expense of having a home security system installed can be well worth it because not having one could cost you and your family a lot more than just money.
 Even if you feel that your home is not at risk of being robbed, anything can happen at any time.
 Those that have experienced home intrusions, whether they have been home or not, never expected it to happen.
 Even when not present at the time of the intrusion, their sense of safety is forever compromised.
 So if you don’t have an alarm system or you need to upgrade your existing system, now is a good time.
 Below, we explain the top 10 reasons why.
 1. Protect Your Family and Home from Intruders An intruder can come into your home at any time.
 They may think that no one is home only to find that someone is.
 This can be a very frightening experience.
 Imagine walking downstairs for a middle of the night drink of water to find a stranger in your kitchen.
 Unfortunately, people have been hurt by intruders in these cases and it is a very frightening experience.
 A home that doesn’t have a security system is 2.7 times more likely to be targeted by thieves.
 The simple presence of an alarm system can be a deterrent.
 Even if a burglar breaks in anyway, the alarm system gives the occupants enough time to get to a safe location.
 Most of the time, the sounding of the alarm runs the burglar off before they can do any additional damage or cause anyone inside the home any harm.
 2. Protection from Fire and Carbon Monoxide Fires can happen at any time and so can the release of carbon monoxide if you have anything in your home that uses gas as a fuel source.
 Home alarm systems have built-in smoke detectors and carbon monoxide detectors that warn the family if there is danger.
 But not only does your home alarm system serve as an early warning system of fire, but the fire department can be notified as well so that they can arrive at the home as soon as possible.
 This is the primary difference between your typical smoke detector and the smoke detector built into the alarm system – a typical smoke detector can’t signal authorities of a problem.
 As for carbon monoxide, it is possible for the problem to build over time and it is toxic to humans.
 This odorless and invisible gas can’t hide from a good carbon monoxide detector.
 When you are made aware that this poisonous gas is being released in your home, you can find the source and put a stop to it before the problem becomes deadly.
 3. Give You and Your Family Peace of Mind With a home security system in place, you have peace of mind that you, your family, and your home will be safe.
 You know that your family can be protected while inside the home, that you will be properly warned if there is a fire in the home, and that you will be aware if carbon monoxide is being released.
 Your home is supposed to be a safe place, so it is important to ensure it is exactly that.
 4. Your Valuables Are Protected This goes hand-in-hand with the home being protected from intruders.
 However, it goes much deeper than that.
 Having a home security system means not having to track down valuables.
 Unfortunately, many thieves will take electronics and other valuables and sell them to individuals or pawn shops.
 These stolen possessions can be very difficult to get back even with the help of law enforcement.
 5. External Monitoring External monitoring means that you have someone else watching your home 24/7.
 If you have to go out of town on vacation or business, you don’t have to worry about your house not being watched.
 The monitoring service keeps track of what is happening and will ensure emergency services are dispatched to the home if there is a problem.
 You will also be notified.
 6. Save Money on Homeowner’s Insurance Insurance companies love it when a home has a security system.
 Because the security system reduces the chances of property damage or theft, you get a discount.
 This discount offsets some of the cost of the home alarm system.
 7. Fast Medical Assistance If you need medical assistance immediately, the alarm system has a button on it that you can push so that emergency services are notified.
 This can be much faster than having to make a call, especially when unable to dial or stay on the phone with 911.
 While this function is ideal for anyone, it is especially beneficial to the elderly or anyone with disabilities or illnesses.
 8. Increase Home Value A home with a home security system is going to be worth more than it would be without one.
 It is also beneficial to have as many people are coming in and out of the home during the selling process.
 You never know when one of them may be walking through the house simply to case it.
 If they see the alarm system, they are most likely to take it off of their target list.
 9. There are Options There are different options that you can add to a home security system.
 Those options include outside cameras that allow you to see what is happening outside, remote monitoring so you can see what is going on at home when you aren’t there, and even power management by being able to control thermostats and lights when you’re away.
 If you forget to lock the door before you leave, you can do it from wherever you are.
 10. Ease of Use A home security system is also easy to use, giving you a simple way to keep your home safer.
 It is amazing how this one system can make a significant difference in how safe you feel

-Back to School with School Bus Safety Tips
+Back to School Bus Safety: Ultimate Tips for a Safe Journey

-Peace of Mind by Keeping Your Kids Safe Keeping your kids safe is always a priority.
-The first day of school is always bittersweet with this being something that lingers in the back of your mind..
-Everyone gets up at the crack of dawn in a hustle to beat that morning bell, yet everything normalizes once the chaos ends.
-This routine continues for most weekdays until spring has sprung and everyone is ready for summer vacation.
-By the end of summer vacation, however, everyone is ready to go back to school and do it all over again.
-It is like a socially acceptable form of insanity because every year parents and kids hope to do things better than they did the year before.
-Keeping your kids safe is everything.
+Peace of Mind by Keeping Your Kids Safe Keeping your kids safe is always a top priority.
+The first day of school brings mixed feelings; safety often worries you.
+Everyone wakes up early, rushing to beat the morning bell.
+Yet, once the chaos ends, everything settles into a routine.
+This continues most weekdays until spring arrives, and everyone is ready for summer break.
+By the end of summer, however, everyone wants to go back to school and start the routine again.
+It’s almost like a common form of insanity.
+Every year, parents and kids hope to do things better than the year before.
+Ultimately, keeping your kids safe means everything.
 One thing that should never change, unless for the sake of improving, is teaching and reminding your children about staying safe on their way home from school.
 If you are a parent who allows your children to walk home or they have to walk home from a bus stop, it is imperative to teach them how they can keep themselves safe.
 Even if they ride home with a friend or they have to come home to an empty house, equipping them with the proper knowledge keeps them safe and brings you peace of mind.
 Kids Home Alone?
 Learn how to Keep them Safe.
-Being Realistic about Safety As we know, the world isn’t always kind.
-Teaching safety tips in a way that makes them aware of danger without injecting fear is very important.
-You don’t necessarily have to tell them about a case in which a child was abducted or injured, but simply let them know that there are people out there that aren’t so nice.
-If a stranger approaches your child or tries to pick them up, your child should know that there is something horribly wrong.
-This is why the buddy system is important.
-If a child isn’t able to walk home with a friend or neighbor, then it may be best to enroll them into an after school program or for a family member or friend to pick them up from school.
-It’s best to be realistic rather than worry and hope that nothing bad will happen.
+Being Realistic about Safety We all know the world isn’t always kind.
+So, teach your kids safety tips that make them aware of danger without scaring them.
+You don’t have to tell them about abductions or injuries.
+Instead, simply let them know that some people aren’t nice.
+If a stranger comes up to your child or tries to pick them up, your child should know something is terribly wrong.
+Therefore, the buddy system is important.
+If a child can’t walk home with a friend or neighbor, then enroll them in an after-school program.
+Alternatively, have a family member or friend pick them up from school.
+It’s better to be realistic than to worry and just hope nothing bad happens.
 After School Safety Tips The following are after school safety tips based on the different after school scenarios.
 These tips will help you make informed decisions about your child’s safety and also give you the tools to effectively talk to them about what they should or shouldn’t do when coming home after school.
-1. School Pickup Your child will most likely have to exit the school to find you in the curbside pickup line or parking lot.
-If you won’t be picking your child up that day, let them know who will be there.
-If someone other than the designated person tries to pick them up, develop a protocol.
-That protocol can involve your child calling you to determine if the person there to pick them up should be there or your child can go to the school’s office because it’s a safe place.
-Once in the office, a call can be made to you or someone else that you have designated as a “safe adult.”
-Also let your child and anyone picking them up know the location of the designated parking space, if possible, and agree upon a time to meet.
-That way if your child isn’t at the car by that agreed upon time, you know something could be wrong.
+1. School Pickup Your child will most likely exit the school to find you in the curbside pickup line or parking lot.
+If you won’t pick up your child that day, tell them who will be there.
+If someone other than the designated person tries to pick them up, create a plan.
+That plan can involve your child calling you to check if the person should be there.
+Alternatively, your child can go to the school’s office; it’s a safe place.
+Once in the office, someone can call you or another “safe adult” you’ve chosen.
+Also, tell your child and anyone picking them up the exact parking spot, if possible.
+Agree on a meeting time.
+That way, if your child isn’t at the car by the agreed time, you know something could be wrong.
 2. Walking Home If your child needs to walk home from school or a bus stop, work with your child to determine a route so that you know that route.
 Explain to them that they should never take shortcuts because they could get lost or you could have difficulty finding them in an emergency.
 Walk the route with your child to show them safe areas along the way.
 Teach them about crosswalks and watching for uneven sidewalks.
 If you know anyone who lives along the route, make sure your child knows which house is theirs in case they need to go to them for help.
 However, while someone may live along the route, that doesn’t mean that person would be home during an emergency.
 This is why the buddy system, mentioned earlier, is important.
 It is ideal that a child never walk alone.
 If other kids in the neighborhood are also walking home, they should all walk together.
 3. Home Alone Around the ages of 11 and 12, children can usually start staying home alone after school.
 This isn’t something that needs to be made public knowledge.
 Your child should have a key to the house, but it shouldn’t have any identifying information on it such as a “house key” label.
 If they lose the key, you don’t want a stranger coming to the home and using it to get in.
 All doors and windows should be locked, the child should know how to set the alarm system, emergency contact information should be in prominent locations, and children shouldn’t answer the door or phone.
 If answering the phone is necessary, your child should be instructed to say you are “busy” and that you will call them back.
 Trusted neighbors should know when your child is going to be home alone and for how long.
 Additional Tips for Keeping Your Kids Safe Other things that you should know about keeping your kids safe include: Don’t write your child’s address on or in their backpack, lunchbox, or on their notebooks.
 If they would lose one of these items, a criminal could obtain the information.
 A criminal can also use this information to pretend like they know your child and lure them.
 Instruct your child to not get into vehicles with people they don’t know.
 Even if it is to get a ride home with a friend, your child may not know the parent.
-If they don’t know the parent, you
+If they don’t know the parent, you probably don’t either.
+While walking home from school with a friend is fun, the route may be different and you may not know it in case you have to track your child down.
+Make sure your child tells you well in advance that they want to walk home with a friend so that you can see the route and so you can make sure your child will be safe at their friend’s